 - Special Interests Clubs

 Join Us Today!
-To learn more about becoming a volunteer at The Kensington White Plains, contact our Activity Coordinators, Chrissy Lahens (Assisted Living) or Donna Porchi (Memory Care), or call 914-390-0080 for more information.
+To learn more about becoming a volunteer at The Kensington White Plains, contact our Community Relations Associate, Krystianne Lee (Assisted Living) or Activity Coordinator, Donna Porchi (Memory Care), at 914-390-0080.

 A Big Shout Out to the following organizations whose members volunteer on a regular basis at The Kensington: